Milan's timeless fashion icons share what style means to them

 Corti, the founder of Milan's Home Textile Emporium, gravitates towards vibrant color and clashing patterns, layering beaded necklaces, brooches and shawls to complete her distinctive ensembles.

-"I appreciate those who have their own style," she told CNN.
+"I appreciate those who have their own style," she said.
 "What I wear on a given day has to somehow reflect how I feel."

 Manca, the famously stylish owner of restaurant La Libera, has long embraced a dandy aesthetic -- patterned suits, bow ties and a thick white mustache.
 "I could never go out without my bow tie or a jacket," he said.